RamaHemanth/Search-Engine/README.md

 problem_text_3.txt
 problem_text_4.txt
 …..
 And so on

-problem_urls.txt ->Text file containing the URLs of all the scraped problems separated by ‘\n’ problem_titles.txt -> Text file containing the Titles of all the scraped problems separated by ‘\n’ keywords.txt -> Contains all the unique keywords (across all the documents) in a sorted way.
+code to scrap web that i used is present in this link "https://github.com/RamaHemanth/Webscrapping-code-for-dsa-search-engine". problem_urls.txt ->Text file containing the URLs of all the scraped problems separated by ‘\n’ problem_titles.txt -> Text file containing the Titles of all the scraped problems separated by ‘\n’ keywords.txt -> Contains all the unique keywords (across all the documents) in a sorted way.